310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Chiaki grin2 %}
-Ho<em>ho</em>, is that so!
+Ho<em>ho</em>, I see!
 I was a little nervous that you might not care about me, since you have absolutely zero manner points towards me, but you *do* love me as a comrade, huh! ☆
 {% endbubble %}

 {% bubble Midori sad %}